LSIND/intro-to-python3-analysis/README.md

 # Introduction to elementary analysis using Python 3

-This repository presents all basic tasks as an introduction to analysis using Python.
+This repository represents all basic tasks as an introduction to analysis using Python.

 ## Projects

 Projects covering intro to data analysis using **Python3.7**
-- using basic types: list, tuple, set
+- using iterative basic types: list, tuple, set, dictionary, string
-- basics of datetime module
+- basics of datetime module to work with date and time data
-- basics of matplotlib module
-- basics of numpy arrays and pandas module
 - read/write text data and XML
+- basics of numpy arrays
+- pandas module for effective analysis
+- matplotlib module for plotting data

 ## [Text Analysis](https://github.com/LSIND/intro-to-python3-analysis/tree/master/TextAnalysis)
 > *Using built-in capabilities for string data processing*